makeitcloudy/makeitcloudy.github.io/_posts/2022-04-15-how-to-configure-mikrotik-openvpn-client-ros6.md

 cover-img: /assets/img/cover/img-cover-mikrotik.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-openvpn.png
 share-img: /assets/img/cover/img-cover-mikrotik.jpg
-tags: [HomeLab ,Networking ,Mikrotik ,OpenVPN]
+tags: [Networking, Mikrotik ,OpenVPN]
-categories: [HomeLab ,Networking ,Mikrotik, OpenVPN]
+categories: [Networking, Mikrotik, OpenVPN]
 ---
 In this scenario the regular traffic is routed through the Internet, where the target networks defined within the static routes, are traversed over the OpenVPN tunnel.
 The connection takes place between two Mikrotik devices, where the client reach the Internet over lte1 interface.

 ## Prerequisites